NHIndustries NH90: Australia

-In 2005, Australia ordered 12 aircraft to replace its aging fleet of Army UH-1 Iroquois helicopters.
-In June 2006, the Australian Defence Force announced plans to replace its UH-60 Black Hawk and Westland Sea King helicopters; a further 34 NH90s were ordered, for an ordered total of 46; four being manufactured in Europe, and 42 being manufactured locally by Australian Aerospace (an Airbus Helicopters subsidiary) in Brisbane.
-The type is designated MRH-90 Taipan, 'MRH' stands for Multi Role Helicopter.
-Six examples are operated by 808 Squadron of the Royal Australian Navy, which was reformed in 2011 and recommissioned in 2013.
-The other 40 are operated by the Australian Army.
+In 2004, Australia announced it would order 12 NH90s to supplement its Army's aging S-70A Black Hawk helicopters.
+In June 2006, the Australian Defence Force (ADF) announced plans to replace its UH-60 Black Hawk and Westland Sea King helicopters; a further 34 NH90s were ordered for a total of 46; four were manufactured in Europe while 42 being manufactured locally by Australian Aerospace (an Airbus Helicopters subsidiary) in Brisbane.
+Its ADF designation and name "MRH-90 Taipan" refers to its use as a "Multi Role Helicopter" and refers to a native species of snake.
+The first MRH-90 entered service in December 2007 with the Army.
+Six MRH-90s would be operated by 808 Squadron of the Royal Australian Navy (RAN), which was reformed in 2011 and recommissioned in 2013.
+Overall, there were 46 airframes in service, with a 47th kept as a spare.

-On 20 April 2010, an ADF MRH90 suffered a single engine failure near Adelaide, landing safely at RAAF Base Edinburgh.
-NHI Industries sent personnel to Australia to investigate the failure.
-On 18 May the ADF announced that the MRH90 fleet was grounded due to engine issues since the April incident.
+On 20 April 2010, a MRH-90 suffered a single engine failure near Adelaide, landing safely at RAAF Base Edinburgh.
+NHIndustries personnel investigated the cause.
+On 18 May, the ADF announced that the MRH-90 fleet was grounded due to engine issues since the April incident.
+All MRH-90s used the Rolls-Royce Turbemeca RTM322.
 The cause of the failure was determined as the compressor blade contacting the engine casing, leading to new preventative inspections; flights resumed in July 2010.
-In June 2011, the NFH variant lost to the Sikorsky MH-60R in competition to replace the Royal Australian Navy S-70B Sea Hawks.